East Coast Catchments Committee

 Please submit a cover letter and CV to mel.fazackerley@landscaperecovery.org, clearly outlining:

-Your interest in Tasmania’s East Coast
+Your interest in Tasmania’s East Coast, and

 Your ability to effectively communicate and raise awareness of NRM issues and initiatives within the community